mist64/cbmbus_doc/3 Commodore DOS.md

 * The modifier flag "`@`" specifies that the file is supposed to be overwritten, if it is opened for writing and it already exists[^3] - the default is to return an error.

 * The _path_ component allows specifing a medium and/or a sequence of subdirectory names.
-It defaults to medium 0 and the current path.[^2].
+It defaults to medium 0 and the current path.
 The use of "`@`", a path, or both, requires adding a "`:`" character as a delimiter between the prefix and the filename.

 * The file type is one of "`S`" (`SEQ`), "`P`" (`PRG`),  "`U`" (`USR`), or "`L`" (`REL`).
 If the type is omitted, `PRG` is assumed.